qgis/QGIS-Documentation/source/docs/user_manual/processing/console.rst

 Additional functions for handling data
 --------------------------------------

-Apart from the functions used to call SEXTANTE algorithms, importing the ``sextante`` package will also import some additional functions that make it easier to work with data, particularly vector data.
+Apart from the functions used to call algorithms, importing the ``processing`` package will also import some additional functions that make it easier to work with data, particularly vector data.
 They are just convenience functions that wrap some functionality from the QGIS API, usually with a less complex syntax.
 These functions should be used when developing new algorithms, as they make it easier to operate with input data.

 Below is a list of some of this commands.
-More information can be found in the classes under the ``sextante/tools`` package, and aso in the example scripts provided with SEXTANTE.
+More information can be found in the classes under the ``processing/tools`` package, and aso in the example scripts provided with QGIS.

 * ``getobject(obj)``: Returns a QGIS object (a layer or table) from the passed object, which can be a filename or the name of the object in the QGIS Table of